 Treaty of Almelo

 Urenco was founded in 1970 following the signing of the Treaty of Almelo by the governments of Germany, the Netherlands and the UK.
 It was incorporated as an English private limited liability company on 31 August 1971.
-The Treaty of Almelo establishes the fundamental principles for supervising effectively Urenco’s technology and enrichment operations with respect to non-proliferation.
+The Treaty of Almelo establishes the fundamental principles for effectively supervising Urenco’s technology and enrichment operations with respect to non-proliferation.

 A Joint Committee of representatives of the governments of the signatory countries exercises this supervisory role but has no role in Urenco’s day to day operations.
-The Joint Committee considers all questions concerning the safeguards system, as established by International Atomic Energy Agency and European Atomic Energy Community, classification arrangements and security procedures, exports of the technology and enriched uranium product and other non-proliferation issues.
+The Joint Committee considers all questions concerning the safeguards system, as established by the International Atomic Energy Agency and the European Atomic Energy Community, classification arrangements and security procedures, exports of the technology and enriched uranium product, and other non-proliferation issues.
 The Joint Committee also considers issues connected with changes in Urenco’s ownership and transfers of technology.
 Urenco’s Executive Management periodically meets with the Joint Committee.

 Treaty of Washington

 Before the construction of Urenco’s enrichment facility in the USA and in order to permit the transfer into the USA of classified information regarding Urenco’s proposed new facility, the US government entered into a new intergovernmental treaty, the Treaty of Washington, with the governments of Germany, the Netherlands and the UK to ensure that the same conditions that had been agreed in the Treaty of Almelo would also apply in the USA.
 The Treaty of Washington was signed on 24 July 1992.